“This Jerk Owns

 $2000 to buy the generic .com domain I wanted seemed fair

+to me.
 That was before I fully

 understood the difference between any old domain name for any given business